 3. Site preparation MUST be completed by 8.00pm on Thursday prior to the Show.
 Exhibitors not complying with this requirement forfeit their site.

 4. All exhibits must remain in operation from 9:00am to 5.30pm on Friday and Saturday.
-Early dismantle of sites is not permitted and is subject to a $100 penalty fee.
 All exhibits close no later than 7:30pm.
 Pavilions will be locked from 5:30 to 7:30pm.
 Vehicle movement within the grounds is prohibited until 7:30pm.
 All trade space vehicles exit via gate 4.

 5. Signage displayed by exhibitors must relate to the products which the Society was advised would be promoted.
 Any other signage promoting other products or services must have prior written approval from the Society or their representative.